Seal Point Ragdoll Cats – Mitted, Colorpoint, Bicolor & Lynx Ragdoll Cats

 What is a seal point Ragdoll?

-“Seal” is the name of brown color of hair as it relates to colorpointed cats.
-“Point” refers to the points of a cat – their ears, paws, face and tail.
+“Seal” is the name of the brown color of hair related to color-pointed cats.
+“Point” refers to the points of a cat – its ears, paws, face, and tail.
 Seal Point.

-So if you’re wondering what a seal point Ragdoll looks like – a seal point Ragdoll or a seal colorpoint Ragdoll (same description, but varied a little bit in words) has brown paws, brown eats, a brown face and a brown tail.
+So if you’re wondering what a seal point Ragdoll looks like – a seal point Ragdoll or a seal colorpoint Ragdoll (same description, but varied a little bit in words) has brown paws, brown ears, a brown face, and a brown tail.
+Hence the reason that people who are unfamiliar with Rgadoll colors call a seal, a brown Ragdoll.

 Seal (Colorpoint) Mitted Ragdoll Cat Photos